BigChoongus/Elementary-Quantum-Mechanics/docs/chapter2.md

 are: they are deflecting them.
 However, the real purpose of the magnetic fields in this experiment is to *reveal* the spin value of electrons which we assume they possess.
 By passing a single electron through the
-$y$-dimension magnetic field it is either deflected down, if it had down spin, or it is deflected up, if it had up spin.
+$`y`$-dimension magnetic field it is either deflected down, if it had down spin, or it is deflected up, if it had up spin.
 In this way, the action is of passing an Ag electron through the magnetic field is the action of measuring the spin it has.\